 A Longwood Christmas at Longwood Gardens, Kennett Square (November 18, 2022–January 8, 2023)

 Every winter Longwood Gardens in Kennett Square, Pennsylvania (about an hour drive from Philadelphia) put on a dazzling seasonal display of Christmas Lights.
-The spectacular illumination is inspired by the contours of traditional holiday favorites—ribbons, candy canes, and other colorful confectionery.
+The spectacular illumination is inspired by traditional holiday favorites' contours—ribbons, candy canes, and other colorful confectionery.
 There are also figures inspired by nature, from pine cones to snowflakes.
 Take a stroll among shimmering trees, colorful orbs, and glowing light tunnels.
 The main light display is synchronized to music at the Main Fountain Garden and by the Large Lake.

 Christmas at Rocky Ridge County Park is one of the best family-friendly events of York County.
 A spectacular Christmas tree sparkles with thousands of shimmering lights.
-There are candy canes, gingerbread men and lanterns along the beautifully illuminated trail.
+There you will find candy canes, gingerbread men, and lanterns along the beautifully illuminated trail.
 Altogether Christmas Magic "A Festival of Lights" features about 600,000 lights along a half-mile route.

 Kennywood is one of the best places to visit during the holiday season in Pittsburgh.
-One of America’s finest traditional amusement parks offers great rides, entertainment, and holiday decorations adorned with nearly two million twinkling lights during the Holiday Lights event.
+One of America’s finest traditional amusement parks offers excellent rides, entertainment, and holiday decorations adorned with nearly two million twinkling lights during the Holiday Lights event.
 The park features the tallest Christmas tree in the state of Pennsylvania, holiday performances, and light shows.
 Kids can visit Santa Claus and other famous characters.

 Shady Brook Farm in Yardley, Pennsylvania, has been hosting an annual Holiday Light Show for about 30 years.
 Many families visit the farm to experience the magic of more than 3 million lights illuminating farmland, barns, and other buildings at the Shady Brook Farm.
 Kids of all ages will enjoy the whimsical displays and meet familiar characters.
 You can drive-through in your car or opt for an open-air wagon.
 The illuminated two-mile trail takes about twenty minutes to complete.
-Don't forget to drop by the Farm Market to meet Santa, pick a Christmas tree or relax with the cup of hot cocoa by the bonfire.
+Don't forget to drop by the Farm Market to meet Santa, pick a Christmas tree, or relax with a cup of hot cocoa by the bonfire.

 Macy’s Christmas Light Show, Philadelphia (December 2022)